 Congestion charges under market power: An application to ride hailing in Bogotá, Colombia

-The rapid growth of ride-hailing services over the last decade has caused concerns about their potential to worsen traffic congestion.
+The rapid growth of ride-hailing services over the last decade threatens to worsen traffic congestion in cities worldwide.
 Economists usually prescribe a Pigouvian tax or congestion charge, equal in size to the marginal external cost of congestion, to treat this illness and contain excessive growth.
-However, ride-hailing markets suffer from another ailment in that they are usually concentrated in the hands of very few digital platforms like Uber.
+However, ride-hailing markets suffer from another imperfection.
+They are usually concentrated in the hands of very few digital platforms like Uber.
 Platforms can then exert market power and raise prices above competitive levels.
-Under these two conditions (negative externalities and market power), the size of the optimal congestion charge is less than marginal external cost and may even turn negative.
+Under these two conditions (negative externalities and market power), the optimal congestion charge is smaller than the marginal external cost and may even turn negative.
 In this paper, I build a structural model of ride hailing to compute the optimal congestion charge for a ride-hailing market monopolized by a digital platform.
-I calibrate the model to the morning peak period in Bogotá, Colombia, in 2019 and find that the optimal congestion charge corresponds to 62% of the marginal external cost of congestion, 17% of the rider fare or COL$240 per kilometer.
-This optimal charge takes into account the price reduction that the platform executes as a response to the charge, which causes an incomplete pass-through of the charge to riders.
-The structural model has four components: (i) a demand model where travelers choose between ride hailing and other modes based on price, in-vehicle time and wait time, (ii) a supply of drivers that adjusts to achieve a fixed revenue per hour, (iii) a matching process between riders and drivers in which riders can observe the wait time to the closest idle vehicle before deciding to hail a ride, and (iv) an empirical estimate of the marginal effect of additional vehicles on traffic congestion.
+I calibrate the model to the morning peak period in Bogotá, Colombia, in 2019 and find that the markup imposed by the monopolist platform (in the form of a gap between the prices charged to riders and paid to drivers, usually known as platform commission) covers about 70% of the marginal external congestion cost of ride hailing.
+As a result, the optimal congestion charge corresponds to only 40% of this external cost.
+The optimal charge takes into account that the platform adjusts prices in response to the charge, which causes an incomplete pass-through of the charge to riders.